Parallelize 'BiocParallel' functions

 TL;DR

-You can use futurize to make BiocParallel functions to parallelize via any of the [parallel backends] supported by Futureverse, e.g.
+You can use futurize to make BiocParallel functions parallelize via any of the [parallel backends] supported by Futureverse, e.g.

 Introduction